Our responses to reviews and inquiries

 In our initial response to the recommendations in the Francis Report, we committed to providing an update on our progress in six months.

 The delivery of many of these recommendations will require action from a number of organisations.
-We have been engaging with the Department of Health and other regulators to ensure we work closely to help deliver the changes suggested.
+We have been engaging with the Department of Health and other regulators to make sure we work closely to help deliver the changes suggested.

 This update groups the recommendations across the six themes.
-In addition to explaining the work in relation to the specifics of these recommendations, we are also committed to tackling the wider issues highlighted by the Francis Report as a whole in particular playing our part in helping to promote a more open, patient focused culture in health and regulation.
+In addition to explaining the work in relation to the specifics of these recommendations, we are also committed to tackling the wider issues highlighted by the Francis Report.
+In particular playing our part in helping to promote a more open, patient focused culture in health and regulation.

 The April 2013 responses to reviews and inquiries